-Why you’ll love this recipe
+Why you’ll love this Vegan Beef Recipe

 The average American grew up eating a protein, a starch, and a vegetable with every meal.
 Those wanting to cut down on meat or transition to a plant-based diet, still crave that chewy, tender, ‘meaty’ texture in their meals.
+Now, you can get that awesome protein texture without meat!

 You know when you’re kneading dough for bread, and the dough becomes super-elastic?
 That’s because of all the gluten in the flour.
 Vital Wheat Gluten is made by washing away all the starch of the wheat and leaving behind the gluten.